stellar-deprecated/stellar_core_commander/README.md

 ## Usage As Command Line Tool

-Installing `stellar_core_commander` installs the command line tool `scc`. `scc` takes a recipe file, spins up a test network, plays the defined transactions against, then dumps the ledger database to stdout.  `scc`'s usage is like so:
+Installing `stellar_core_commander` installs the command line tool `scc`. `scc` takes a recipe file, spins up a test network, plays the defined transactions against it, then dumps the ledger database to stdout.  `scc`'s usage is like so:

 ```bash
 $ scc -r my_recipe.rb > out.sql